Placeholder-Software/Dissonance/docs/Reference/Networking/Network-Protocol.md

 ## Voice Packets

 Each client records audio, preprocesses it to improve audio quality, encodes it (using opus) and then sends the packet.
 The client decides who to send the packet to based on it's knowledge of who is listening to what.
 The client sends the voice packet via P2P to as many client as possible.
-The remaining packets it relays via the server.
+The remaining packets are relayed via the server.

 The `VoiceData` packet contains: